domosute/FreePBX-Memo/FreePBX16-Asterisk18-RockyLinux9.md

 - When the menu pops up, install system message audio data (Core Sound Files) other than wav formats, (otherwise no message would heard from phoneset.)
   After selecting 'Save & Exit' continue for installation.
-- Since Asterisk 18 deplicated app_macro.so, but FreePBX still uses it, it has to be selected in menuselect.
+- Since Asterisk 18 deplicated `app_macro.so`, but FreePBX still uses it, it has to be selected.

 ```
 Add-ons (See README-addons.txt)